Frequently Asked Questions

 What are grids?

 Think of grids as if they were planets, each self-contained.
 Within each of course, as on our planet Earth, there are “nations” known as regions or sims in Second Life but known as “grids” in OS.
-Each of these has a name: Kitely, Alternate Metaverse, and so on.
+Each of these has a name: Kitely, Utopia Skye, and so on.
 Grids have one or more regions that can be divided into smaller areas known as parcels (plots of virtual land).
 In OS, sometimes a variable size (VAR) region is 2x2 or the equivalent of four regions; sometimes another VAR region is a 6x6 or 36 equivalent regions for racing, flying, or sailing.
 They can even be the standard size region like Second Life - it varies.
 In general, the OS grids are very much like Second Life as each grid can have many regions – but sizes in OS can vary around the “Hypergrid”.

 What is The Hypergrid (HG)?